FNNDSC/ChRIS_ultron_backEnd/README.md

 ![License][license-badge]
 ![Last Commit][last-commit-badge]

-The core back end for the ChRIS system, also known by the anacronym "CUBE".
-Internally this is instantiated as Django-mysql project offering a collection+json REST API.
+The core back end service for the ChRIS distributed software platform, also known by the anacronym "CUBE".
+Internally the
+service is implemented as a Django-MySQL project offering a [collection+json](http://amundsen.com/media-types/collection/) REST API.

-## ChRIS development and testing
+## ChRIS development, testing and deployment

+### Abstract

+This page describes how to quickly get the set of services comprising the ChRIS backend up and running for CUBE development and how to run the automated tests.
+A single-machine production deployment of the ChRIS backend services is also explained.

+### Preconditions

+#### Install latest Docker and Docker Compose.

+Currently tested platforms:
+* ``Docker 17.04.0+``
+* ``Docker Compose 1.10.0+``
+* ``Ubuntu 16.04+ and MAC OS X 10.11+``

+#### On a Linux machine make sure to add your computer user to the ``docker group``

-## TL;DR
+### TL;DR

-If you read nothing else on this page, and just want to get an instance of ChRIS CUBE up and running with no mess, no fuss (and assuming you have `docker` and friends as described elsewhere on this page):
+If you read nothing else on this page, and just want to get an instance of the ChRIS backend services up and running with no mess, no fuss:

 ```bash
 git clone https://github.com/FNNDSC/ChRIS_ultron_backend